-Face to face appointments are now offered again to clients.
+Face to face or online appointments are available to clients.

 My business was born from the love of helping people and a passion for the English language.
 The business was established 15 years ago, and since then has flourished, as you can see from my client testimonials.